Hero (1983 film): Plot

 The film starts with Pasha (Amrish Puri) being taken to prison.
 To get out of the situation, he writes to his best man, Jackie (Jackie Shroff).
 Jackie goes to Police Commissioner Shrikanth Mathur (Shammi Kapoor) and warns him.
 He then kidnaps Shrikanth's daughter Radha (Meenakshi Sheshadri).
 He tells her that he is a police officer and they fall in love; however, she finds out that he is a gangster but does not leave him and urges him to surrender.
 Transformed by her love, Jackie surrenders to the police and is imprisoned for two years.

-Back home, Radha tells her brother Daamodar (Sanjeev Kumar) the truth.
+Back home, Radha tells her brother Daamodar (Sanjeev Kumar) the truth about Jackie.
 To prevent Radha from marrying somebody else, he calls his friend Jimmy (Shakti Kapoor) to put on a show that Radha and Jimmy love each other.
 Jimmy misunderstands the situation and falls in love with Radha.
 When Jackie comes back, he starts working in a garage and tries to reform himself.
 Despite everything, Shrikanth kicks him out of his life.
 After many days and events that follow, Daamodar finds out that Jimmy is a drug smuggler.
 After his release from prison, Pasha desires revenge against both Shrikanth and Jackie, so he kidnaps Radha, Shrikanth and Daamodar.
 Jackie comes at the last moment and frees all of them.
 In the end, Shrikanth lets Radha marry Jackie.